zzzprojects/Bulk-Operations/README.md

 ```

 ##### Flexibility
 You can also output concurrency column (Timestamp) or any other column values.
-All kind of mapping direction are supported including "Formula" to use with a SQL Formula.
+All kinds of mapping directions are supported, including "Formula" to use with a SQL Formula.

 ## Entity DataSource / Lambda Mapping
 ##### Problem
-You have a list of entity to insert but SqlBulkCopy doesn't support entity and lambda expression mapping.
+You have a list of entities to insert, but SqlBulkCopy doesn't support entity and lambda expression mapping.

 ##### Solution
-Create a generic bulk operations with your entity type and use lambda expression for your column input, output and primary key mapping.
+Create generic bulk operations with your entity type and use lambda expression for your column input, output, and primary key mapping.

 ```csharp
 var bulk = new BulkOperation<Customer>(connection);